Regulationeu-ai-actoverviewregulation

 Conclusion

 The EU AI Act represents a fundamental shift in how artificial intelligence is regulated.
 Its risk-based approach provides a proportionate framework that balances innovation with the protection of fundamental rights.
-With enforcement already underway and major deadlines approaching throughout 2025 and 2026, the time to act is now.
+Enforcement is now underway: the prohibitions, the GPAI regime, and the Article 50 transparency obligations are all live, while the extra time granted to the high-risk regime by Regulation (EU) 2026/1744 is best treated as room to do the work properly rather than a reason to postpone it.

 Make Your AI Auditable and Compliant